sigSandor/sigSandor.github.io/index.md

 ______________________________________________________________________________________________________

-I've been building this website from the really simple theme I found in GitHub.
+I've been building this website from a theme called "just the docs" from GitHub.

-This project helped me learn Ruby, Git, html and css while building this site.
+This project helped me learn a little bit of Ruby, Git, html and css while building this site.

+I try to update the website as much as possible, so please excuse the ongoing process.

-Also, feel free to explore some pictures below:
+Also, feel free to explore some pictures that I like below:

 ______________________________________________________________________________________________________